 The BLS measures the number of lawyer jobs in the economy in its Employment Projections program.
 Importantly, this is a measure of jobs, not workers like the CPS.
 The base year estimate is derived from the Occupational Employment Statistics (OES) survey and Current Employment Statistics (CES) data.
 The EP program also includes self-employed workers from the CPS in its estimates.

 The EP program estimates the number of lawyer jobs that will exist ten years from the base year based on current employment patterns.
-It includes new positions that will be created by economic growth (43,800 by 2024), and it estimates the number of jobs that will open due to lawyers leaving the occupation (113,900 by 2024).
-Importantly, the replacement rate is a net rate, not a gross one, so turnover in lawyers will not appear in the projection.
-As a result, the number of annual job openings for lawyers will be greater than what’s projected annually (43,800 (growth) + 113,900 (replacement) = 157,700; divided by 10 = 15,770 per year between 2014 and 2024), but many lawyers will leave the occupation each year.
+It includes new positions that will be created by economic growth (74,800 by 2026), and it estimates the number of jobs that will open due to lawyers leaving the occupation (344,000 by 2026).
+Since 2016, the BLS changed its methodology from an indirect measure of retirements to one that includes everyone who changes occupations, both exiting the labor force and switching jobs.
+As a result, the BLS data show more job openings—and more turnover in lawyers.
+Of the 344,000 lawyers who will leave the occupation, 165,000 will leave the labor force and 180,000 will change careers (22 percent turnover).
 High turnover increases the risk that law school will be a poor investment.

 Although the CPS and EP program produce divergent results, the projections are still a valid measure of future lawyer job openings.
 Therefore it is useful to compare EP program projections to the number of licensed lawyers, law graduates, and active and resident lawyers.
 Indeed, the BLS itself does so in the OOH.